Britney Spears Rocks A Blue String Bikini In Hawaii

 Britney Spears is slipping into a bikini and enjoying the sunshine amid her recent family drama.
-The gorgeous pop superstar showed a whole lot of skin in candid new snaps taken by paparazzi this week as she enjoyed a little rest and relaxation in Maui, Hawaii, following a turbulent few months in her personal life.
+The gorgeous pop superstar showed a whole lot of skin in candid new snaps taken by paparazzi this week as she enjoyed a little rest and relaxation in Maui, Hawaii.
+This vacation follows a turbulent few months in her personal life.

 In the new bikini photos, which can be seen at Radar Online, Spears put her body on display as she soaked up the sunshine on October 8.
-The “Hold It Against Me” singer sported the sky blue two-piece as she hung out near the pool at her resort.
+The “Hold It Against Me” singer sported the sky-blue two-piece as she hung out near the pool at her resort.

 Britney was still sporting her dark brunette locks, which she debuted on Instagram last month, up in a ponytail as she rocked the colorful two-piece.
 The star’s fun bikini look was made up of a string triangle top that tied around her back and a pair of matching skimpy bottoms with ties across both of her hips.